Charter

 Authority

 Authorized by 42 U.S.C.
 282(b)(16), section 402(b)(16) of the Public Health Services (PHS) Act, as amended.
-The National Institutes of Health (NIH) Clinical Center Research Hospital Board (Board) is governed by the provisions of the Federal Advisory Committee Act, as amended (5 U.S.C. §§ 1001 - 1014).
+The National Institutes of Health (NIH) Clinical Center Research Hospital Board (Board) is governed by the provisions of the Federal Advisory Committee Act, as amended (5 U.S.C. §§ 1001-1014).

 Objectives and Scope of Activities

-The purpose of the Board is to advise, consult with, and make recommendations to the NIH Director and NIH Clinical Center Chief Executive Officer (CEO) with respect to maintaining excellence in hospital operations, safety and quality, unique clinical research care requirements for Clinical Center patients, regulatory compliance, clinical research, and hospital leadership performance oversight.
+The purpose of the Board is to advise, consult with, and make recommendations to the NIH Director (or designee) and the NIH Clinical Center Chief Executive Officer (CEO) with respect to maintaining excellence in hospital operations, safety and quality, unique clinical research care requirements for Clinical Center patients, regulatory compliance, clinical research, and hospital leadership performance oversight.
 The Board's advice and recommendations may regard issues, processes, studies, and/or reports on a range of topics in relation to the NIH Clinical Center and CEO's duties and authorities.

 Description of Duties

-The purpose of the Board is to provide advice and recommendations to the NIH Director and CEO of the NIH Clinical Center on the NIH Clinical Center's policies and procedures regarding hospital operations, safety and quality, and regulatory compliance.
+The purpose of the Board is to provide advice and recommendations to the NIH Director (or designee) and CEO of the NIH Clinical Center on the NIH Clinical Center's policies and procedures regarding hospital operations, safety and quality, and regulatory compliance.
 Using leading institutions in health care and research as benchmarks, the Board will provide advice in the following areas:

 • Management, quality and safety, and compliance of hospital operations